hyperledger-labs/fablo/CONTRIBUTING.md

 ## Making Changes

 1. **Make your changes**: Implement the changes or additions you want to make.
 Please follow any coding standards and guidelines provided in the project.
 2. **Test your changes**: Ensure that your changes work as expected and don't introduce any new issues.
-Run the following tests:
+Depending on the scope of your changes you may rely on our CI pipelines or run the following tests:
+   - **Unit tests**: Execute unit tests using the provided scripts.
+Use: `npm run test:unit`.
    - **End-to-End (E2E) tests**: Execute E2E tests using the provided scripts.
-You can run E2E tests with `npm run test:e2e`.
-Make sure they pass before submitting your changes.
-   - **Regular integration tests**: Run regular integration tests to validate the functionality.
-You can run integration tests with `npm run test:integration`.
+Use: `npm run test:e2e`.
+   - **Ent-to-End network tests**: Execute relevant shell scripts from `e2e-network` directory with E2E network tests.
-3. **Update snapshots**: If you've made changes that affect snapshots, update them using `npm run test:e2e-update`.
+3. **Update snapshots**: If you've made changes that affect snapshots (esp. any template changes), update them using `npm run test:e2e-update`.

+## ## Running Fablo locally

+You may want to verify some changes by running Fablo locally.
+To do so:
+1. Execute `./fablo-build.sh` script to create a Fablo Docker image locally.
+2. Use `./fablo.sh` from source root directory to call Fablo commands.

 ## Submitting Changes